 The life cycle of every family company is dotted with milestones both positive and negative.
 One of the biggest challenges facing family business owners is what they do with the business when they wish to take a step back or retire.
-Simon Littlejohns, Partner and Head of Tax at Friend Partnership looks at the logistics of family succession in a business and the issues you will need to address.
+Friend Partnership look at the logistics of family succession in a business and the issues you will need to address.

 In simple terms there are three positive solutions and one negative – the closure and winding up of the business.